Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 ![MetaSample](Images/MetadataSample.png?raw=true)

-To import your metadata into SCell, select **Load meta-data** in the main window, then choose the corresponding file from the dialog box.
+There is also a sample meta-data file on Github, [`test_data.txt`](test_meta_data.txt).To import your metadata into SCell, select **Load meta-data** in the main window, then choose the corresponding file from the dialog box.

 The library names and associated metadata for the imported cells is displayed in the interactive expression profiler in the main window.